Dates for 2019 Art of Improvisation workshops:

-The Art of Improvisation runs the same program three times a year.
+The Art of Improvisation runs the same program three times a year in Auckland.

 Monday nights 6pm – 8pm